-As of 10am (HK time) 30 June, the number of confirmed cases of COVID-19 in Hong Kong is 1,204, with 91 newly confirmed cases reported in the past 14 days.
+As of 11am (HK time) on 20 October, the number of confirmed cases of COVID-19 in HK is 5,257, with 132 newly confirmed cases reported in the past 14 days.

-On 6 April, the Hong Kong government announced that it will extend the entry restriction implemented on 25 March to all non-Hong Kong residents, along with the quarantine and airport transit measures also in place.
-All non-Hong Kong residents coming from overseas countries and regions by plane will be denied entry to Hong Kong, while non-Hong Kong residents coming from Mainland China, Macau and Taiwan will be denied entry if they have been to any overseas country and region in the past 14 days.
-Since 19 March, travellers from any overseas country or territory are subject to 14-day compulsory home quarantine, regardless of whether they are Hong Kong residents.
-From 22 April, all asymptomatic inbound travellers arriving at the Hong Kong International Airport must wait for COVID-19 test results at a designated location.
-From 1 June, air transit services at Hong Kong International Airport has resumed in phases.
-On 18 June, the Hong Kong government said it has strengthened the testing of inbound travellers from Beijing in response to the latest COVID-19 situation in Beijing.
-People who have been to Beijing in the past 14 days must possess proof of a negative testing result for COVID-19 nucleic acid test taken within the past seven days, and will be given specimen bottles for conducting COVID-19 testing, to collect and submit their deep throat saliva samples.
+On 6 April, the HK government (the “Government“) announced that it will extend the entry restriction implemented on 25 March on non-HK residents, and quarantine and airport transit measures, until further notice.
+All non-HK residents coming from overseas countries and regions by plane will be denied entry to HK, while non-HK residents coming from the Mainland China, Macau and Taiwan will be denied entry if they have been to any overseas countries and regions in the past 14 days.
+Since 19 March, travellers from any overseas country or territory are subject to 14-day compulsory home quarantine, regardless of whether they are HK residents.
+Starting on 22 April, all asymptomatic inbound travellers arriving at the HK International Airport must wait for COVID-19 test results at a designated location.
+From 1 June, air transit services at HK International Airport has resumed in phases.

-On 15 June, the Hong Kong government announced the mechanism for qualified legal practitioners who travel from Mainland China, Macau or Taiwan to Hong Kong to provide legal services that require on-site physical presence in relation to important and large-scale commercial transactions, to apply for exemption from the compulsory quarantine arrangement.
+On 15 June, the Government announced the mechanism for qualified legal practitioners who travel from Mainland China, Macau or Taiwan to HK to provide legal services that require on-site physical presence in relation to important and large-scale commercial transactions to apply for exemption from the compulsory quarantine arrangement.

-The Hong Kong government is also discussing with Mainland China and Macau authorities about mutual recognition of COVID-19 testing results conducted by recognised medical laboratories, to exempt the quarantine requirement for Hong Kong travellers to those places, and actively working with Guangdong and Macau on introducing a health code which would allow more people to travel again.
+The Government is also discussing with Mainland China and Macau authorities about mutual recognition of COVID-19 testing results conducted by recognised medical laboratories to exempt the quarantine requirement for HK travellers to those places, and actively working with Guangdong and Macau on introducing a health code which would allow more people to travel again.
 On 29 September 2020, the Government said they are working hard on ways to fulfil the aspirations of certain HK people living on Mainland China to return to HK without being subject to the 14-day mandatory quarantine arrangement.

 7. Other Temporary Regulatory Measures – updated

-As of 30 June, there have not been any changes to BVI VIRGGIN’s services offered to Hong Kong based users.
+As of 21 October, there have not been changes to BVI VIRGGIN’s services offered to HK based users.
 Users may continue using services such as reserving company names, requesting for certificates of good standing and conducting company searches.
 The Asia Representative Office of the BVI Financial Services Commission has reopened from 2 September.
 In-office processing of transactions continues daily from 10:00 a.m. – 12 p.m.
-Until further notice, the HK Office will continue to make arrangements for delivering the certificates to agents through courier.
+Until further notice, the HK Office will continue to make arrangements for the delivery of certificates to agents via courier.